jetweedy/fhir-workshop/python/README.md

 ## Installing it yourself

 Assuming you have a cgi/python-enabled web server, then first make sure you have flash installed.
-We're assuming Python3, so depending on your installation of python and pip, one of these should work:
+We're assuming Python3, so depending on your installation of python and pip, one of these should work.

 ```
 pip3 install flask